 Health & Safety

 Health and Safety are important aspects to take care of before you arrive in Egypt.
 Healthcare in Egypt is generally very affordable.
-There is easy access to pharmacies, where most medication can be purchased.
+You can purchase most medications from pharmacies that most are very easy to access.
 Doctors are easily accessible and there are various hospitals throughout Cairo.
 Most doctors can speak English well, as well as many pharmacists.

 Healthcare in Egypt consists of both public and private sector.
-Public health coverage is offered through the Ministry of Health, which operates a series of medical facilities providing free health services.
+The Ministry of Health offers public health coverage.
+It operates a series of medical facilities providing free health services.
 There are hospitals throughout Egypt, from small clinics in rural areas to speciality hospitals with advanced facilities in Cairo.

 Health insurance in Egypt